|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 His work paid off as he passed 1,000 runs in a season for the first time and took 33 wickets for Nottinghamshire.
 He was one of few players to come out of England's ill-fated one-day tour of India in credit with 160 runs 40.00.

 Patel was an England regular in limited-overs cricket when he earned a first Test call up for England's tour of Sri Lanka in March 2012.
 Despite a modest domestic season in which he passed 50 only three times in first-class matches and had a top score of only 69, he was also selected for England's 2012-13 tour of India, where he made his first century in a senior England side in a warm-up match against India A and was selected for the first three Tests without ever making an impact.
+He then failed to win selection for World Twenty20 in Bangladesh shortly after predicting that, at 29, he was approaching his peak and had ambitions to play 200 times for England.
+Instead, he feared that total might end on 59.

 NBC Denis Compton Award 2007